We are looking to make a real difference in the lives of the communities in which the partners and employees of Ashfords live and work.

 No. Organisations can only have one active grant from us at a time.

-If we aren’t able to support your application due to lack of funds, you can apply again at any time.
+If your application has not been successful, you will need to wait until the next calendar year before you may apply again, unless we aren’t able to support your application due to lack of funds in which case you can apply again at any time.

 If you've had an application refused because it doesn't fit our grant criteria, please don't re-submit unless the project has changed to meet the criteria.